torrentails/StS-Bottle-in-a-Bottle/planned.md

 ### Tribble in a Bottle (Uncommon)

-On pickup, choose a card that costs 2[] or more.
+On pickup, choose a card that costs [E][E] or more.
 Whenever you play a card with a different name than the chosen card, add a copy of the chosen card to your hand.

 ### Bottled Bottle (Boss)